Is a Bee an Insect?

 Yes, they are.
 Bees fall under the incredibly broad classification of insect.
-They’re included in the third largest order of insects, Hymenoptera.
+They’re included in the third-largest order of insects, Hymenoptera.

-Bees are part the superfamily Apoidea, suborder Apocrita.
+Bees are part of the superfamily Apoidea, suborder Apocrita.
 There are an estimated 20,000 distinct species of bees.

 Specific traits of bees, such as behavior and appearance, are species-dependent.
 Certain species might share a handful of traits in common but they’re far from identical.